 4. Continue expansion and implementation of statewide physical and cultural infrastructure.

 5. Expand interprofessional clinical care operations.

 7. Achieve GME and CME program accreditation and expand GME capacity.

 A fit with the university’s priorities

-- The college’s work to develop teaching agreements with clinical partners is a perfect fit for the university’s Strategic Plan theme for outreach and engagement.
-Third- and fourth-year students will be assigned to the university’s campuses in Spokane, Tri-Cities, Vancouver and Everett.
-From there, they will have the opportunity to work in health care facilities near the campuses.
+- The college’s work to develop teaching agreements with clinical partners is a perfect fit for the university’s goal for outreach, extension, service and engagement.
+Third- and fourth-year students are assigned to the university’s campuses in Everett, Spokane, Tri-Cities and Vancouver.
+From there, they will have the opportunity to work in health care facilities in and near those communities.

-- The college has developed strategies to help students customize their individual study plans and to teach students leadership skills.
-Those fit nicely under the Strategic Plan theme of providing students with “transformative student experiences.”
+- The college has developed strategies to help students customize their individual study plans, teach students leadership skills, and have exceptional experiential and community engagement opportunities.
+These align with the University’s goal around student experience.

 As WSU administrators and faculty continue to develop the medical school, they stay in touch with the university’s government affairs office, which maintains regular contact with elected officials who can provide resources to help the college.